Bandwidth/dashboard-docs/guides/managingOrders.md

 If the `OrderId` field is omitted, then the subscription will apply to all orders of the indicated OrderType.

-The `<Expiry>` value can be very large (100 years in seconds), or set to infinite (-1) if required.
-Note that even in the case of a long or infinite expiry, the subscription will be removed once the order (if specified) reaches a final state.
+The `<Expiry>` value can be very large (100 years in seconds).
+Note that even in the case of a long expiry, the subscription will be removed once the order (if specified) reaches a final state.

 Updating a subscription is done via a <code class="put">PUT</code> request to the subscription.
 This can be used to update the expiry request.
 Requests to update the expiry are at the whim of the Bandwidth Dashboard.